Interaction Guide

 → detects candidate change

-→ FindComponentByClass<ERPBaseInteractionFeedbackComponent> on the candidate actor
+→ FindComponentByClass<UERPInteractableComponent> on the candidate actor

-→ calls SetInteractionFocused(PC, true/false) → fires OnInteractionFocused
+→ SetInteractionFocused(PC, true/false) → shows/hides widget, fires OnInteractionFocused

-→ calls UpdateInteractionDescriptor(PC, Descriptor) → fires OnDescriptorUpdated
+→ UpdateInteractionDescriptor(PC, Descriptor) → updates widget class + content, fires OnDescriptorUpdated

 | Event | When it fires | Typical use |